• Skip to main content

 • nihongo – 日本語 (にほんご) : a noun meaning ‘Japanese’ or ‘the Japanese language’ in Japanese.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, it is put after “nihongo” to make the object word in the sentence.
+In the example, this is used after “nihongo” to make the object in the sentence.

-• desu – です : an auxiliary verb put after a noun or adjective to make it polite.
-Probably it is well known as a part of Japanese desu form.
-In the example, it is put after “nigate” to make it sound polite.
+• desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
+In the example, this is used after “nigate” to make it sound polite.

 Summary